wondmgezahu/RAMP/README.md

 - Purple dashed line indicates the evader's initially planned high-level trajectory
 ## Previous Experiments
 ## Physical Robot Experiments
-This documentation presents physical robot demonstrations for pursuit-evasion scenarios implemented using our RAMP framework.

 All experiments are conducted under the following conditions: